DevynCJohnson/Pybooster/Coding_Standards.md

 ### Doxygen Language Specifics

 - **Awk Scripts:** R Style
-    - A multi-lined-function's Doxygen comment goes right after the function's opening-brace, but detailed comments go on the line after the function definition
-    - A single-lined-function's Doxygen comment goes right after the function's closing-brace
 - **C/C++:** JavaDoc Style
-    - A function's Doxygen comment goes on the line before the function definition
 - **CoffeeScript:** CoffeeScript Style
-    - A function's Doxygen comment goes on the line before the function definition
 - **D:** D Style
 - **Erlang:** Erlang Style
 - **Fortran:** Fortran Style
 - **JavaScript:** JavaDoc Style
-    - A function's Doxygen comment goes on the line before the function definition
 - **Pascal:** Pascal Style
 - **Posix Shell:** R Style
-    - A multi-lined-function's Doxygen comment goes right after the function's opening-brace, but detailed comments go on the line after the function definition
-    - A single-lined-function's Doxygen comment goes right after the function's closing-brace
 - **Python:** PyDoc Style
     - A function's Doxygen comment goes on the line after the function definition
 - **R:** R Style
-    - A function's Doxygen comment goes on the line before the function definition
 - **Ruby:** R Style
 - **Sed Scripts:** R Style
 - **Tcl Scripts:** Tcl Style